Balancing Customer Satisfaction and Productivity

 This variation leads to lull times when it looks like staff is idle with the conclusion of resources being wasted.
 And, at peak times, long queues with a waiting time up to an hour lead to low customer satisfaction rating and perception of poor service.

 Looking at the variation in demand can only reveal part of the problem’s causes.
 The other part lies in the variation of processing time of treatment procedures that are quasi standard.
 In fact, they are not.
-Observation has shown that the typical treatment time by nurses of around 15 minutes can be shortened only minimally but easily take much longer resulting in a nurse being busy attending to one customer for much longer than planned, although the procedure for the treatment seems to be quite the same for all customers.
+Observation has shown that the typical treatment time by nurses of around 15 minutes can be shortened only minimally.
+Bit it can easily take much longer resulting in a nurse being busy attending to one customer for much longer than planned.
+Yet, the procedure for the treatment seems to be quite the same for all customers.
 Thus on some days even having the right number of nurses on shift for the number of customers arriving leads to a shortage due to treatment time variation, i.e. long waiting time and lower customer satisfaction.

 All the above mentioned facts reveal a massive gap between customer demand and workforce planned to meet this demand.
 It is extremely difficult to balance between reducing waste caused by overstaffing and having frustrated customers and employees caused by understaffing the process.
-How can this gap be closed?
+How to close this gap?

 Fighting and Accommodating Variation is Possible